JstRelax/web-www-v2/content/newsroom/articles/divd-responsibly-discloses-six-new-zero-day-vulnerabilities-to-vendor.en.md

 > *“[Hypponen's law](https://blog.f-secure.com/nl/de-wet-van-hypponen-als-het-smart-het-kwetsbaar/) also seems to apply to the energy transition: If it is "smart" it is vulnerable.
 So far, every solar power or charging station system that was investigated by DIVD contains some kind of serious vulnerability.
 DIVD is actively seeking publicity with these cases because in addition to a technical problem, a public concern is now emerging.“* *-[ Frank Breedijk](https://www.divd.nl/who-we-are/team/people/frank-breedijk/) (CSIRT Manager).*

+If you would like to contribute to DIVD’s mission, your donations are more than welcome.
+You can also [sign up](https://www.divd.nl/contribute/volunteers/) as a volunteer and offer your time and skills here.

+Make sure to [follow](https://www.linkedin.com/company/divd-nl/?) us on LinkedIn and [X](https://x.com/DIVDnl) (formerly known as Twitter) and take notice of every important update.

 ## **Additional sources & links:**

 - [Casefile DIVD-2024-00011.](https://csirt.divd.nl/DIVD-2024-00011)